2022–23 Saudi First Division League

-The 2022–23 First Division League (known as the Yelo League for sponsorship reasons) is the 2nd season of the Saudi First Division League after its rebrand, and the 46th season of the Saudi First Division since its establishment in 1976.
-The season started on 22 August 2022 and will conclude in May 2023.
+The 2022–23 First Division League (known as the Yelo League for sponsorship reasons) was the second season of the Saudi First Division League after its rebrand, and the 46th season of the Saudi First Division since its establishment in 1976.
+The season started on 22 August 2022 and concluded on 29 May 2023.

+On 5 May, Al-Ahli became the first team to be promoted following Al-Faisaly's 2–2 draw with Najran.
+They were crowned champions following a 1–0 win against Al-Qadsiah on 23 May.
+The second club to be promoted was Al-Okhdood who were promoted after Al-Faisaly's 2–2 draw with Jeddah on 15 May.
+The third club to be promoted was Al-Riyadh who were promoted following a 1–0 home win against Al-Orobah.
+The fourth and final club to be promoted was Al-Hazem who were promoted following a 3–2 win against Al-Sahel.

+On 1 May, Al-Shoulla became the first team to be relegated following Jeddah's 1–0 win against Al-Orobah.
+On 23 May, Al-Sahel became the second team to be relegated despite a 3–2 win against Al-Okhdood.
+Najran became the third and final club to be relegated after a 4–1 defeat to derby rivals Al-Okhdood on the final matchday.

 Overview

 Changes

 On 9 October 2020, the Saudi FF announced that the number of teams in the league would be decreased to 18 starting from the 2022–23 season.
 Due to this decision, 5 teams were relegated last season instead of the usual 4 teams.
 In addition, only 3 teams were promoted from the Second Division instead of 4 teams.

 On 14 April 2022, the Saudi FF announced that the number of teams in the Pro League would be increased from 16 to 18 teams.
 To prepare for this change, only 2 teams would be relegated to the First Division League and 4 teams would be promoted to the Pro League.